statisticsnorway/ssb-timeseries/docs/quickstart.md

 %env TIMESERIES_CONFIG=/home/onyxia/work/timeseries/configuration/minimal.json
 ```

-Note that managed this way, `TIMESERIES_CONFIG` will not be persisted between subshells.
+Note that managed this way, `TIMESERIES_CONFIG` will not be persisted between Jupyter sessions or kernel restarts.
-The procedure need to be repeated for every new session or kernel restart.
 Refer to the Dapla documentation for setting the variable at the project level or in a startup script.

 With the environment variable pointing to the configuration file you should be ready to go.